AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Database Systems/UCB_CS186/Lecture_Notes/2_DBMS_Architecture/Disk_Space_Management.md

 > [!concept]
 > VLRs contain both fixed length and variable length fields (varchar), resulting in each VLR of the same schema having a potentially different number of bytes.
 VLRs store all fixed length fields before variable length fields and use a record header that contains pointers to the end of the variable length fields.
 > ![](Disk_Space_Management.assets/image-20240124102852246.png)![](Disk_Space_Management.assets/image-20240124102900174.png)
+> **Summary:**
+> 1. Record headers contain pointers to the end of variable length fields
+> 2. Moving variable length fields to the end of a record is a useful optimization.

 > [!quiz] True or False
 > Is fragmentation an issue with variable length records on a slotted page?